vgorloff/swift-everywhere-toolchain/Readme.md

         host$ vagrant halt
         ```

-    2. Review and update config file.
+    2. Review and update config file if needed.

         ```
         Vagrant.configure("2") do |config|

+            ...

             # Increase CPU and Memory values if you have enough resources.
             config.vm.provider "virtualbox" do |vb|